 Transfer Articulation Agreements

-Contact the Office of Admission if your community college is not listed below.
+Whittier College maintains agreements with the institutions below.
+Contact the Office of Admission if your institution is not listed.

 Transfer Admission Counselor

 We value the safety of all members of the Whittier community.
 The Whittier College Annual Security and Fire Safety Report can be viewed online here.
 This report provides crime statistics for the prior three years, policy statements regarding various safety and security measures, campus crime prevention program descriptions, and procedures to be followed in the investigation and adjudication of reportable crimes.
 A paper copy of the document is available at the Department of Campus Safety or by calling 562.907.4211